CMSgov/bcda-static-site/src/_announcements/bcda-data-limited-in-jan-2026-for-yearly-updates.md

 ## Need help?

 Keep an eye on the [Google Group conversation](https://groups.google.com/g/bc-api) to ask questions and read updates about BCDA data availability.
-If you can’t find what you need, send an email to <bcapi@cms.hhs.gov>.
+If you can’t find what you need, send an email to [bcapi@cms.hhs.gov](mailto:bcapi@cms.hhs.gov).